sharife/goldenthread-v2/site/content/productions/reorient-2012.md

     - image: https://ucarecdn.com/2af29af0-34c1-44c7-83d9-c75a7b281e2d/
     - image: https://ucarecdn.com/9a281e49-6718-4335-8f47-a0445511a814/
 ---

-Building on the success of our tenth anniversary festival in 2009, ReOrient 2012 will turn San Francisco into a Mecca for innovative, spirited, and thought-provoking theatre from and about the Middle East.
 With short plays by playwrights from Iraq, Iran, Egypt, England, and the U.S., the latest ReOrient promises to be a one-of-a-kind exploration of this unique region and its theater, stories, and artists.

-*